platformsh/legacy-cli/README.md

   auth:login (login)                        Log in to Platform.sh
   auth:logout (logout)                      Log out of Platform.sh
 certificate
-  certificate:delete                        Delete a certificate from the project certificate:get                           View a certificate certificate:list (certificates)           List project certificates
+  certificate:add                           Add an SSL certificate to the project certificate:delete                        Delete a certificate from the project certificate:get                           View a certificate certificate:list (certificates)           List project certificates